UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/create-mode-configuration.md

 ### Getting Started

-> Create mode in the NeoApps.AI allows users to add new entries to their database, making it a crucial feature for applications that require data input.
+> Create mode in the [NeoApps.ai](https://neoapps.ai/) allows users to add new entries to their database, making it a crucial feature for applications that require data input.
 This guide will walk you through setting up and customizing the create mode for your application.

 ### Setting Up Create Mode